SODAx12/bank-customer-prediction/README.md

 # bank-customer-prediction
-This ANN based model predicts whether an existing customer of a bank will cease their account basen on their age,location,salary,current balance etc.
+This ANN based model predicts whether an existing customer of a bank will cease their account based on their age,location,salary,current balance etc.